 The Spanish Ministry of Agriculture, Food and Environment is the body responsible for ensuring immigrants that travel with pets comply with the regulations.

-Spain is one the countries that have the most restrictions in bringing animals into the country.
+Spain is one of the countries that has the most restrictions in bringing animals into the country.
 Therefore, the owner must adhere to certain requirements, depending on their country of origin.

 There are rules that apply to every country: